pratham7289/Complete-AWS-CI-CD-Pipeline/README.md

 - `appspec.yml`: Manages the deployment lifecycle on EC2 instances.

 By following these steps and using the provided files, you can automate the building, testing, and deployment of your applications with AWS CI/CD.
+For any info contact me through my mail.